mushinako/Google-Code-Jam-2019/01-Qualification/04-Dat_Bae/analysis.md

 | **4th** | 0   | 0   | 1   | 1   | 0   | 0   | 1   | 1   | 0   | 0   | 1   | 1   | 0   | 0   | 1   | 1   |
 | **5th** | 0   | 1   | 0   | 1   | 0   | 1   | 0   | 1   | 0   | 1   | 0   | 1   | 0   | 1   | 0   | 1   |

-If a machine is broken, the returning value would miss the position for all 4 queries.
+If a machine is broken, the returning value would miss the position for all 4 queries

 E.g., `0`, `4`, `7`, `10`, and `15` are broken, then the results would be: